CCDirectLink/SpericalViewer/INSTALL.md

 1. Install Node.js and Electron
 2. Use the terminal and Navigate to the project directory
 3.  use `npm install` to install all required dependencies
+4.  run genVersion (.bat if you use Windows or the file without extension on Linux and Mac OS)
-4.  test the application with `npm start` (if an abi error occur use `npm run rebuild`)
+5.  test the application with `npm start` (if an abi error occur use `npm run rebuild`)
-5.  build the unpacked version with `npm run pack` or the distribution version with `npm run dist`
+6.  build the unpacked version with `npm run pack` or the distribution version with `npm run dist`